Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Scores of minigames are stored in address range 0x010C5-0x010CC and repeated at range 0x0119E-0x011A5 ;
 - Image counters are stored in range address range 0x010BB-0x010C4 and repeated at range 0x01194-0x0119D ;
-- Scores and image counters are stored in octal form by batch of two digits, most significant batch of two digits first ;
+- Scores and image counters are stored in decimal format by batch of two digits, most significant batch of two digits first ;
-- Scores and image counters increment a checksum at address 0x010D7-0x10D8, repeated at address 0x011B0-0x011B1 ;
+- Scores and image counters increment and decrement at the same time two checksum "bytes" at address 0x010D7-0x10D8, repeated at address 0x011B0-0x011B1 ;
+- left byte of the checksum is equal to 47 - sum(left value of digits - right value of digits) by batch of two "bytes".
+Calculation is made in decimal ;
+- right byte of the checksum is equal to 63 + sum(left value of digits - right value of digits) by batch of two "bytes".
+Calculation is made in decimal ;
 - The vector states seem to have their own independant checksum bytes at adresses 0x011D5-0x11D6, repeated at 0x011FA-0x011FB ;
+- left byte of the checksum is equal to 11 + sum(image number + 1, FF excluded) ;
+- calculation of the right byte of the checksum is not understood for the moment.
+It is the sum of something, but what ?
 - The data corresponding to picture stored in camera are not protected by any way ;
 - I suppose all of this was implemented as some Game Genie or other cheating hardware counter measure ;
 - Good new, Pocket Camera and Game Boy Camera seems to have the same save structure.

 # To do next

-- Crackin of the checksum system to cheat at minigames and unlock hidden features ;
+- Full cracking of the checksum system to cheat at minigames and unlock hidden features ;
 - Or finding of the bytes that unlock additionnal features directly ;
-- Finding a way to un-erase a picture ;
+- Finding a way to un-erase a picture properly ;
 - Finding a way of injecting picture in empty memory slots rather than in active ones.
--

 # Vector state and related checksum
 ![Vector state and checksum](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/State%20vectors.png)
 # Scores, counter and related checksum